pguptak/CIRG-AI-pipeline-NDs/README.md

 npx react-native run-android
 ```

-Or install directly using the pre-built APKs from `MobileApp/apk/`.
+Or install directly using the pre-built APKs from `ASD.apk`.

 ---